-- (a) in New Providence to the Deputy Registrar who is responsible for the Criminal Registry; and - (b) in Grand Bahama to the Clerk of Senior Justice Evans (or such other person as may be designated by Senior Justice Evans)

-in addition to serving the office of the Director of Public Prosecutions.
+- (a) in New Providence to the Deputy Registrar who is responsible for the Criminal Registry; and - (b) in Grand Bahama to the resident Deputy Registrar of the Supreme Court and the Clerk to Justice Forbes in addition to serving the office of the Director of Public Prosecutions.
 The parties will be notified of the name of the judge who will hear the application and the date of the hearing.

-(vi) All bail applications heard under sub paragraph 3(v) will be conducted either by Videoconferencing or an In-Person Hearing as directed by the presiding Judge.

-In the case of Videoconferencing, the applicant will be taken to the Remand Court to attend the hearing by live television link.
-If the applicant is represented by a lawyer, he/she will participate in the Videoconferencing from a venue of their choice which is appropriate for a court hearing.
+(vi) All bail applications heard under sub paragraph 3(v) will be conducted either by Videoconference or an In-Person Hearing as directed by the presiding Judge.
+In the case of a Videoconference, the applicant will be taken to the Remand Court to attend the hearing by live television link.
+If the applicant is represented by a lawyer, he/she will participate in the Videoconference from a venue of their choice which is appropriate for a court hearing.

-- 4. (i) Variation of Bail Applications must be made: - (a) in New Providence to the Criminal Registry after filing the requisite court documents at the cashier's counter in Annex 1 (formerly the Ansbacher building); and - (b) in Grand Bahama to the Supreme Court Registry in Freeport.
-PROVIDED that where the accused person is on remand at BDOCS in New Providence, the application can be made by filing the requisite court documents at the cashier's counter in Annex 1 in New Providence and delivering filed copies of such documents (a) to the Criminal Registry in New Providence by hand; and (b) to the Clerk of Senior Justice Gray Evans by email.
+4. (i) Variation of Bail Applications must be made:

+- in New Providence to the Criminal Registry after filing the requisite court documents at the cashier's counter in Annex 1 (formerly the Ansbacher building); and - (b) in Grand Bahama to the Supreme Court Registry in Freeport.
+PROVIDED that where the accused person is on remand at BDOCS in New Providence, the application can be made by filing the requisite court documents at the cashier's counter in Annex 1 in New Providence and delivering filed copies of such documents (a) to the Criminal Registry in New Providence by hand; and (b) by email to the resident Deputy Registrar of the Supreme Court in Freeport.

-The hearing of the application will be fixed before a judge and Counsel or the applicant will be informed of the judge who will hear the application and the date and time of the hearing.
+The hearing of the application will be fixed before a judge and counsel or the applicant will be informed of the judge who will hear the application and the date and time of the hearing.
 Whenever practicable, the judge who imposed the bail conditions which are the subject matter of the variation application will be assigned to hear the matter.

-(ii) All Variation of Bail Applications heard (i) under paragraph 4(i)(a) will be conducted either by Videoconferencing or an In-Person Hearing as directed by the presiding Judge; and (ii) under sub paragraph 4(i)(b) will be conducted by Videoconferencing.

-(iii) In the case of Videoconferencing, the applicant will be taken to the Remand Court to attend the hearing by live television link.
-If the applicant is represented by a lawyer, he/she will participate in the Videoconferencing from a venue of their choice which is appropriate for a court hearing.

-5. (i) Other urgent applications on the Criminal Side (i.e. not an urgent bail application under the existing criteria) will be heard by either Senior Justice Turner or Justice Fraser in New Providence and Senior Justice Evans in Grand Bahama.
-This Protocol will remain in effect until five (5) business days after the Expiration Date or such earlier date as may be fixed by the Chief Justice.

-(ii) The party seeking a hearing date in New Providence under paragraph 5(i) must apply in writing to the Deputy Registrar responsible for the Criminal Registry attaching copies of the relevant filed Court documents or if in Grand Bahama to the Clerk of Senior Justice Evans. (iii) If the Court is satisfied that the application should be determined on an urgent basis the Judge will fix the Disposition Mode and give such other directions as are necessary to facilitate the early hearing of the application.

-6. Mention Date hearings, Case Management Conferences and Pre Trial Reviews will continue by means of Remote Hearings unless the Judge directs that a different Disposition Mode is to be used.
+- (ii) All Variation of Bail Applications heard under sub paragraphs 4(i)(a) or 4(i)(b) will be conducted either by Videoconference or an In-Person Hearing as directed by the presiding Judge. - (iii) In the case of a Videoconference, the applicant will be taken to the Remand Court to attend the hearing by live television link.
+If the applicant is represented by a lawyer, he/she will participate in the Videoconference from a venue of their choice which is appropriate for a court hearing. - 5. (i) Other urgent applications on the Criminal Side (i.e. not an urgent bail application under the existing criteria) (a) in New Providence will be heard by either Senior Justice Turner or Justice Fraser; (b) in Grand Bahama by Justice Forbes. - (ii) The party seeking a hearing date in New Providence under paragraph 5(i) must apply in writing to the Deputy Registrar responsible for the Criminal Registry attaching copies of the relevant filed Court documents or if in Grand Bahama to the resident Deputy Registrar of the Supreme Court. - (iii) If the Court is satisfied that the application should be determined on an urgent basis the Judge will fix the Disposition Mode and give such other directions as are necessary to facilitate the early hearing of the application. - 6.
+Mention Date hearings, Case Management Conferences and Pre Trial Reviews will continue by means of Remote Hearings unless the Judge directs that a different Disposition Mode is to be used.